PopovEvgeniy/freefiledestroyer/readme.txt

 The code was compiled under Tiny C Compiler.
 You can compile it with any modern C compiler.
-You need Inno setup if you want to create the installer for Microsoft Windows.
+You need Inno Setup if you want to create the installer for Microsoft Windows.

 Install and uninstall under Linux